Writers Guide for Freelance Writers

 Then there are others who have the spark of creativity, but lack the perseverance to see their project through to the end.
 The diligence needed for revising, polishing, and completing the story is lacking.

 The successful writer realizes that he needs both inspired imagination and dogged determination to be an effective writer.
 The old adage is still true; writing is still “2% inspiration and 98% perspiration”—not just paper and ink, but some “elbow grease” too.

 It isn’t high quality by accident.
 Someone, whether aware of it or not, was obeying the rules.
 Ask a librarian for the most popular children’s literature of the sort you are interested in writing, and study it thoroughly.
-Or, reread an article which has especially impressed you.
+Or, reread a story which has especially impressed you.
 Study the beginning, the shift of the scenes, the buildup of action, the conflict, the climax, the conclusion, and the choice of correct words in crucial places.
-Read one important paragraph, then lay the article aside and try to quote it from memory; then reexamine the article to see what words the author chose to use instead.
-And seek to make it a conscious habit, so that in your future reading you don’t just read the lines and between the lines, but behind the lines as well.
+Read one important paragraph; then lay the story aside and try to quote it from memory.
+Next reexamine the story to see what words the author chose to use.
+Did they differ from yours?
+Try to make this a conscious habit, so that in your future reading you don’t just read the lines and between the lines, but also behind the lines as well.
 You’ll be amazed at how this will help your mind to think logically as it subconsciously imitates and borrows knowledge from its silent teachers.

 How can you freshen that dull phrase?
 How can those wilted old sentences you’ve been staring at ever bloom into vibrant beauty?